- Afterpay is one of the original Buy Now Pay Later services.

 Fortunately, point-of-sale financing helps you get that new dress for the cocktail party.
-Afterpay is one of the leading point-of-sale lenders.
+Afterpay is one of the leading buy now pay later lenders.
 The company offers you instant, interest-free POS loans to help you finance that dress and enjoy your cocktail party looking your best.

 Maximum loan amount